Marketing and branding have been around for centuries. But brand pillars are a newer idea.

 Purpose can even be described as the culture of your company.
 For example, at HubSpot, our culture is about growth-minded individuals who have HEART (they are humble, empathetic, adaptable, remarkable, and transparent).
 The acronym HEART is one of our brand pillars as a company.

-Perception is about how your customers perceive your company/brand.
-You'll want to either evaluate how current customers view your brand, or if you're a new company, write down some characteristics that you'd like customers to associate with your brand.
+Perception is about how your customers perceive your company and brand.
+You'll want to check how current customers view your brand.
+Or if you're a new company, write down some characteristics that you'd like customers to associate with your brand.